jfri3d/dummy/README.md

 ## dummy
-> Simple repo for testing Garden
+> Simple repo for testing Garden to identify when tests are not cached!

 ## Steps

+### Test dependent on Container Service

 - set kubernetes context in `garden.env` (see `garden.env.template`)
 ```